U.S. prosecutors to give details of missing teen imposter's claims

 The imposter’s claim was debunked on Thursday after DNA test results conducted at the Cincinnati Children’s Hospital confirmed he was not Pitzen.

 The U.S. Attorney’s office in Cincinnati said it would give more details about Rini at an 11:30 a.m.
-CT (1630 GMT) news conference.
+ET (1530 GMT) news conference.
 Representatives of the office did not return emails and phone calls seeking additional information.

 Rini was released from the Belmont Correctional Institution on March 7 where he had been serving 14 months for burglary and vandalism, according to public records.